larevolucia/reeltracker_cli/README.md

 1. `heroku/python`
 2. `heroku/nodejs`

+## Config Var
 You must then create a _Config Var_ called `PORT`.
-Set this to `8000`
+Set this to `8000` You must then create a _Config Var_ called `CREDS`.
+Copy&Paste your `creds.json` file contents.

-If you have credentials, such as in the Love Sandwiches project, you must create another _Config Var_ called `CREDS` and paste the JSON into the value field.
+You must then create a _Config Var_ called `TMDB_API_KEY`.
+Copy&Paste your API Key value.

-Connect your GitHub repository and deploy as normal.
+Connect your GitHub repository and deploy.

 ## Constraints

 The deployment terminal is set to 80 columns by 24 rows.
 That means that each line of text needs to be 80 characters or less otherwise it will be wrapped onto a second line.

----

-Happy coding!